logicseed/Idle-RPG-Framework/README.md

 [![EquipmentSelection](Screenshots/EquipmentSelection.gif?raw=true "EquipmentSelection")](Screenshots/EquipmentSelection.gif?raw=true)

-*Abiliies allow the hero to perform special actions during combat.
+*Abilities allow the hero to perform special actions during combat.
 A hero always has the defend ability and can assign up to three more abilities.
 New abilities are learned from allies when they are acquired.*

 [![AbilitySelection](Screenshots/AbilitySelection.gif?raw=true "AbilitySelection")](Screenshots/AbilitySelection.gif?raw=true)